pablo-icm/emm/content/publication/sarmento-use-2012/index.md

   for phytoplankton.
 For this reason, these communities are expected to be closely linked, although the study of the interactions between them is still a major challenge.
-  Recent studies have presented interactions between phytoplankton and heterotrophic prokaryotes based on coexistence or covariation throughout a time‐series.
+  Recent studies have presented interactions between phytoplankton and heterotrophic prokaryotes based on coexistence or covariation throughout a time-series.
 However, a real quantification of the carbon flow within these networks (defined as the interaction strength, IS) has not been achieved yet.
 This is critical to understand the selectivity degree of bacteria responding to specific algal DOCp.
 Here we used microautoradiography